medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 ## How does Inheritance Work and What is DKCore
+In Denmark we have a national HL7 affiliate, called <a href="https://hl7.dk/" target="_blank">HL7-DK</a>.
+The affiliate works on development of international HL7 standards that supports healthcare.
+HL7-DK has focus on profiling the international standard to Danish context to provide a common foundation in Denmark.
+HL7-DK develops DK-core which is generic FHIR profiles that can be used freely for FHIR project in Denmark.
+At present DK-core includes the following profiles: DkCorePatient, DkCorePractitioner and DkCoreOrganization.
+The profile MedComCorePatient inherits from <a href="https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html" target="_blank">DKCorePatient</a>.
+This means that when a MedCom standard uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherit from DK-core and uses a CPR-number, securing consistency across projects.
+DKCorePatient is the foundation of MedComCorePatient, why MedComCorePatient is said to inherit from DKCorePatient.
+The figure below illustrates the inheritance of profiles.
 ![MD](../images/WhatisDKCore.png)

-In Denmark there is a national HL7 affiliate, called <a href="https://hl7.dk/" target="_blank">HL7-DK</a>.
-A special FHIR-interest group develops what is called DK-core profiles, generic FHIR profiles which can be used freely for FHIR project in Denmark.
-MedComCorePatient inherits from <a href="https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html" target="_blank">DKCorePatient</a>.
-This means that when a MedCom standard uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherit from DK-core and uses a CPR-number, securing consistentcy across projects.
-DKCorePatient is the foundation of MedComCorePatient, why MedComCorePatient is said to inherit from DKCorePatient.<a href="https://www.medcom.dk/standarder/moderniseringsnyheder/nyhedsbrev-29-november-2021" target="_blank">You can read more about the work of HL7-DK here</a>.
+The figure also illustrates that there is a dependency between the IGs and the FHIR resources defined by HL7. <a href="https://www.medcom.dk/standarder/moderniseringsnyheder/nyhedsbrev-29-november-2021" target="_blank">You can read more about the work of HL7-DK here</a>.

 ## More information